rundeck/docs/docs/api/index.md

 If the `Content-Type` is `application/yaml` or `text/plain`, then the request body is the ACL policy contents directly.

-Otherwise, you can use XML or JSON in the same format as returned by [Get an ACL Policy](#get-an-acl-policy):
+Otherwise, you can use JSON in the same format as returned by [Get an ACL Policy](#get-an-acl-policy):

 `Content-Type: application/json`